svpark/svpark.github.io/_pages/teaching.md

 ## Statistical Methods and Research Design

-I have been a teaching assistant supporting undergraduate students' learning in statistical methods and research design for 4 years.
-As a Teaching Assistant for Statistical Methods I & II at York University, I was responsible for leading tutorials.
+I have been a Teaching Assistant (TA) supporting undergraduate students' learning in statistical methods and research design for 4 years.
+As a TA for Statistical Methods I & II at York University, I was responsible for leading tutorials.
 This involved creating materials on topics on univariate parametric statistics (t-tests/ANOVA to regression).

 > These materials will be hosted here soon, but for now, feel free to reach out!